 All work is to be done individually unless it is clearly identified as group work.
 By default all assignments are not group work.
 This means that you cannot work on assignments with others, even if your spouse, friends or family, and turn them in as your own.
 A "group" in this context means more persons than yourself.
 You also cannot have others complete the work for you or in part on your behalf.

-We understand that our members represent a rich variety of backgrounds and perspectives.
-The Technology Management department is committed to providing an atmosphere for learning that respects diversity.
-While working together to build this community we ask all members to:
+We understand that our university community represents a rich variety of backgrounds and perspectives.
+The Technology Management and Mechatronics department is committed to providing an atmosphere for learning that respects all students.
+While working together to build this community, we ask all members to:

 UVU is committed to preparing all students for success in an increasingly complex, diverse, and globalized society.
 We value and promote collegial relationships and mutual respect among students, faculty, staff, and the community.
-We acknowledge and seek to address the needs of populations who are underserved as well as students with varying levels of academic preparation.
-Since your experience in this class is important to me, it is my intent to promote civility and respect the voice, dignity, and potential of each individual.
-I aim for an inclusive learning environment that provides equitable opportunities and fosters the understanding, appreciation, and recognition that diversity and individual differences are a source of strength.
-I aim for a course that is respectful of diversity including age, culture, disability, ethnicity, gender, nationality, race, religion, sexuality, and socioeconomic status.
+We acknowledge and seek to address the needs of populations who are underserved, as well as students with varying levels of academic preparation.
+Since your experience in this class is important to me, I intend to promote civility and respect the voice, dignity, and potential of each individual.

 All people have the right to be addressed and referred to in accordance with their personal identity.
 In this class, we will have the chance to indicate the name that we prefer to be called and, if we choose, to identify pronouns with which we would like to be addressed...I will do my best to address and refer to all students accordingly and support classmates in doing so as well.

 Discussions and debates are a way to grow and learn.
 In this class, you will be encouraged to share your ideas and debate them critically and rationally.
 I ask that you do so with kindness and empathy for your classmates.
 That you listen and respond respectfully and with care.
-Remember that in our diversity there is strength.
-That while some perspectives might challenge our fundamental assumptions, they also provide an opportunity to question, listen, and grow.
+And while some perspectives might challenge our fundamental assumptions, they also provide an opportunity to question, listen, and grow.

 Please contact me if you need to talk about any issues you are facing.
 I value any suggestions on how to improve the effectiveness of this course.
-If that feels uncomfortable to you, you can contact the Office of Equity, Inclusion, and Diversity to ask for help and support.
+If that feels uncomfortable to you, you can contact the Office of Institutional Engagement and Effectiveness (IEE) to ask for help and support.

 Mental health is vital to student success and an important part of your overall well-being.
 Throughout your time in higher education, you may face a variety of challenges, obstacles, and pressures that make it difficult to navigate your daily life, let alone reach your academic goals.
 If you are struggling with your mental health, know that you do not have to navigate these challenges alone.
 Find more resources at UVU Thrive.